Introduction

 Conclusion

-Our analysis revealed that the average customer in this database is worth $143 in present value over ten years.
-But this average masks dramatic variation.
-Active high value customers are worth $3,144 each.
-Active low value customers are worth $204 each.
+The average customer is worth $143 in present value over ten years.
+But active high value customers are worth $3,144 each, active low value customers $204.
 The 15:1 ratio means customer selection and retention have enormous financial leverage.

 References